Christian Daily Devotional: Finding Insight From the Story of Abraham Sacrificing Isaac

 Chapter 21, verses 2–3 says: “For Sarah conceived, and bore Abraham a son in his old age, at the set time of which God had spoken to him.
 And Abraham called the name of his son that was born to him, whom Sarah bore to him, Isaac.”

 When God told Abraham that He would give him a son, Abraham didn’t believe Him, thinking that he and his wife Sarah had already passed child-bearing age and couldn’t possibly have a child.
 Then to their surprise, in the second year, Sarah really did give birth to a son.
-Every time I read those verses of scripture, I always thought: If it had been me, I would have reacted the same way as Abraham; so why did God work this way with Abraham?
+Every time I read those verses of scripture, I always thought: If it had been me, I would have reacted the same way as Abraham.

 “God’s Work, God’s Disposition, and God Himself II” explains it this way: “What man does or thinks, what man understands, the plans of man—none of this bears any relation to God.
 Everything proceeds according to God’s plan, in keeping with the times and stages set by God.
 Such is the principle of God’s work.
-God does not interfere in whatever man thinks or knows, yet neither does He forgo His plan, or abandon His work, because man does not believe or understand.
+God does not interfere in whatever man thinks or knows, yet neither does He forgo His plan or abandon His work just because man does not believe or understand.
 The facts are thus accomplished according to the plan and thoughts of God.
 This is precisely what we see in the Bible: God caused Isaac to be born at the time He had set.
 Do the facts prove that the behavior and conduct of man hindered the work of God?
 They did not hinder the work of God!
-Did man’s little faith in God, and his conceptions and imagination about God affect God’s work?
+Did man’s little faith in God, and his notions and imaginings about God affect God’s work?
 No, they did not!
 Not in the least!
 God’s management plan is unaffected by any man, matter, or environment.
 All that He resolves to do will be completed and accomplished on time and according to His plan, and His work cannot be interfered with by any man.
-God ignores certain aspects of man’s foolishness and ignorance, and even certain aspects of man’s resistance and conceptions toward Him, doing the work that He must do regardless.
-This is God’s disposition, and is a reflection of His omnipotence.”
+God ignores certain aspects of man’s foolishness and ignorance, and even certain aspects of man’s resistance and notions toward Him, and He does the work that He must do regardless.
+This is God’s disposition, and it is a reflection of His omnipotence.”

 After reading this passage, I understood: We humans do not understand God’s almightiness and sovereignty; our faith in God is insufficient.
 As such, when God’s words or God’s work doesn’t fit with our ideas, or exceeds our capacity to accept, then our attitudes become suspicious, and we think that God could not possibly accomplish that which He sets out to do.
 However, God is almighty—that which He sets out to achieve is not subject to the influence of any person or thing, and certainly He could never be hindered by any power that exists.
 It was then that I saw that God’s almightiness and wisdom are truly miraculous, truly unfathomable.
 God’s work exceeds human imagination; we have absolutely no way of comprehending it.